Pharmaceutical Lawsuits: Can you sue a Drug Company?

 You need an experienced defective drug attorney who will not accept a lowball settlement for your injuries.
 At the Law Office of Cohen & Jaffe, LLP, we prepare each drug injury case as if it were going to trial, even though most are settled outside of court.
 Our thorough preparation allows us to negotiate from a position of strength and puts us in an advantageous position at trial if a full and fair settlement cannot be reached.

-Common Injuries from Medications
+Common Injuries from Medications or Defective Drugs

 The side effects and injuries that result from defective drugs range from minor injuries to severe injuries and even death.
 An attorney experienced with defective drug lawsuits can help you assess your injuries and determine whether you have a viable claim.
 While the types of injuries will depend on the specific drug as well as the individual, some common injuries and side effects of defective drugs include: